anagha-google/cloud-composer-setup-foundations/01-modules/02d-secure-cc2-iteration1-HWD-GCS-EDO.md

 # About

 This module builds on the "Hello World" exercise, by adding the orchestration element to it.<br>
-Specifically, GCS bucket event driven orchestration.<br>
+Specifically, GCS bucket event driven orchestration in a secure Cloud Composer setup.<br>

 ![hwd-edo-gcs](../00-images/hwd-edo-gcs.png)